Brun04/electron-markdown-viewer/README.md

 ## Development

-The ordered lists and the tables need to be implemented in order to complete a minimal markdown parser... and more to come !
+The tables need to be implemented in order to complete a minimal markdown parser... and more to come !

 ## Author

-© 2021 Bruno Verchère
+© 2021-2023 Bruno Verchère